 Snowball Transfer

 Give each child a straw and a stack of marshmallows.
 They will take the straw, touch it to a marshmallow and suck in until they move the marshmallow over a cup.
 Once the marshmallow is over the cup, they can stop sucking in and the marshmallow will drop into the cup.
 Remind them not to eat the marshmallows and throw away the straw when their time is up.
-(Edit: Definitely NOT Covid-Friendly)
+(Edit: Definitely NOT Covid-Friendly, use with discretion)

 Tape a piece of paper to the back of every child’s back, near the neck of their shirt with one winter-themed word on each one.